Fiserv-Developer/payments-api/docs/1. Introduction to Fiserv Payments/Get started.md

-# How to get started
+# Instant access to our APIs

 ## 1. Sign up on our Developer Platform